Lofting and Bunking

 The bed bunk or loft request form must be submitted prior to August 7 to ensure the request is completed by move-in.
 Requests received after August 7 will be completed as soon as possible, but this may not be prior to general student move-in.
 Requests for the fall must be submitted by 5pm on August 26.
 For the spring semester, requests must be submitted between December 1 and January 15, and will be completed as soon as possible.

 Students arriving early (before the general student move-in) may not have their bed modification request completed prior to moving in due to a high number of requests.

-After the July 15 deadline, students must wait until they move into their residence before completing a work order request.
-Requests may not be made after September 30 during the Fall semester.
-For the Spring semester, work order requests must not be made before January 1, and they must be completed prior to February 10.
 Once the bed is modified, it must remain in that position.
-Facilities staff are unable to return multiple times to shift the bed’s position.
+Facilities Services and Residence Life staff are unable to return multiple times to adjust the bed.
 Students should consider how they will want their bed for the entire year.
-Students on campus in the room at the time of a lofting work order request should mark the bed with a sign to indicate which bed should be lofted.
-There are a limited number of available ladders, and they are available upon request only (in the work order request).
+Students on campus in the room at the time of a lofting request should mark the bed with a sign to indicate which bed should be lofted.
+Each lofted or bunked bed will have a ladder unless the requestor indicates he/she does not want one.

 Definition of Terms

 Bunked beds: When both beds are placed parallel to each other – one on the bottom and the other above it.
 Bed pins secure the bed boards to each other.
 Both roommates would have to communicate with each other to know if this is the best bed situation, who would sleep in either bed, etc. If a specific side of the room is important for the layout of the beds, the students will need to state that information in the work order request.